 Best Sheepadoodles desires to place Sheepadoodle puppies of exceptional health, temperament and looks in great-fit forever homes.

-LOCATED IN BEAUTIFUL gREENVILLE, south carolina, OUR Sheepadoodle PUPPIES ARE TENDERLY RAISED IN OUR HOME WHERE THEY ARE WELL SOCIALIZED WITH OUR CHILDREN.
+LOCATED IN BEAUTIFUL gREENVILLE, south carolina, OUR Sheepadoodle PUPPIES ARE family raised and WELL SOCIALIZED WITH OUR CHILDREN.

 gentle, inquisitive, & loyal companions

 Why would a person get a Sheepadoodle?
 Almost anyone who has owned an Old English Sheepdog has fallen in love with this double-coated shaggy dog.
 Known for their wildly thick low-shedding coats, Old English Sheepdogs were originally farm dogs/companions with several purposes.
 They are affectionate, but not overly dependent.
 To friendly to be a good guard dog, the size and loud bark of the Old English Sheepdog, helps them excel as watch dogs.
 Their herding instinct will sometimes kick in when the Old English Sheepdog gets protective of children.
 They're very watchful over children, and like to know where their "kids" are at all times.

 Why would you consider a Sheepadoodle instead of a purebred Old English Sheepdog?

 Although you never can perfectly predict which trait a hybrid doodle puppy will get, many people find the Sheepadoodle to have these added benefits over an Old English Sheepdog.

 hybrid vigor typically makes a doodle healthier than its original purebred counterpart

 additionally poodles tend to be a very healthy breed with few hip problems